Kate Gosselin’s Strict Rules Revealed, Pats Down Kids When They Return From Jon’s House, More

 “Kate says no clothing or belongings can be brought from her house to Jon’s house, so the kids arrive for visitation [at Jon’s] in their school uniforms and change into clothes Jon has for them when they get to his house.
 Then they put their uniforms back on before heading to their mom’s house.”

 Another thing that the source said Kate Gosselin is really picky about is cell phones.
-The source shared that when Kate gets home she actually pats down all of the kids and makes sure they didn’t bring a phone home with them.
+The source shared that when Kate gets home, she actually pats down all of the kids and makes sure they didn’t bring a phone home with them.
 As the source shared, this is so Kate can be totally in charge of the kid and what goes on.
 It sounds like she doesn’t want to take the chance that Jon would send them home with a phone to contact him on that she wouldn’t know about or be able to monitor.
 Kate Gosselin has made it clear that she is pretty strict with her children.

 Kate Gosselin Snaps at Daughters' : 'I Can't Take the Arguing!' https://t.co/NyQCs51Cns Now that's funny! .like mother, like daughter!